3ules/norrsken_team1.1_digitalHealthChallenge/README.md

 now expressed in medical terms extracted automatically from your words.
 And through easy to read diagrams both your and your doctor's focuses priotities becomes clear.

+The EasyCare app provides you with tools to:
+1. In free text write about the symptoms you are experiencing
+2. Suggested medical terms for symptoms for you to review and edit, including intensity and duration of symptoms.
+3. A powerful summary for you and your doctor to use as a tool for the appointment.

 Through the app, both you and your doctor will